wanescript/terminal_commands/warning.md

-When using your terminal to create folders, avoid making your project folder your master repo.
-Git will push every folder in your editor directory together, if you run the command  ___git add .___  Init each folder, so each folder has it's own repository. ___git init___

-**ERROR PENALTY**: Downtime : 25mins. {troubleshooting}
+When creating a directory using the terminal, make sure you initialize your project directory before you create any files.
+If not, all files from your desktop will be pushed into your repository.
+That was a learning experience that I discovered along my journey.

 ---

-cd into your project folder then run...
+ex.

+cd desktop/project_folder

+---

+Next run the following command...

 >git init

- to initialize an individual repository for you folder or files.
+This will initialize an individual repository for you project folder.